 School Administration Violations:

-Any practice that supports or assists others in conducting inappropriate preparation activities.
+Engaging in or aiding others in inappropriate preparation activities.

-Any practice that supports or assists any person with inappropriate practices during administration or scoring of an assessment.
+Engaging in or aiding others in inappropriate test-taking practices.

-Any practice that corrects or alters any student's response to an assessment either during or following the administration of an assessment.
+Correcting or altering any student's test response during or following the administration of an assessment.

-Any practice of excluding one or more students from an assessment due in-part because a student has not performed well, or may not perform well, on the assessment, or because the aggregate performance of a group may be affected by the student’s performance on the assessment.
+Excluding students from an assessment because a student has not performed well, may not perform well, or because the aggregate performance of a group may be affected.

 Any practice that results in a potential conflict of interest or exerts an undue influence on a person administering or scoring an assessment.